 Two and three-year-olds are amazing, aren’t they?
 They’re exploring their environment and beginning to pretend.
 It’s time to get toys that help them take on the role of someone else while still maintaining safety.
 We’ve got our top picks for best dolls for this age range, and we’ve answered a few questions you may have about how to choose.
 Let’s take a look.

-What’s The Best Type Of Doll For Two And Three Year Olds?
+What’s The Best Type Of Doll For 2 And 3-Year-Olds?

 This is a fun age group.
 It’s possible to get a wide range of dolls that are good choices, but let ’s look at a few things you should look for.